nexmo-community/sendinblue-use-case/README.md

 ## Before you start

-> **NOTE:** It is assumed you have both a Nexmo account and a Sendinblue account, and associated API keys and secrets.
+It is assumed you have both a Nexmo account and a Sendinblue account, and associated API keys and secrets.

 ## Overview

 This code allows you to demonstrate a two way chat use case using the Client SDK and Sendinblue.
-The base scenario is as follows:
+The scenario is as follows:

 1. A user creates an order.
 An order confirmation email is sent to the user via [Sendinblue](https://www.sendinblue.com).
 The order email contains a link the user can click if he wishes to chat with an agent about the order.

 2. A custom event is created when the confirmation email goes out.
 This is retained in the Conversation for that user.

-3. A chat screen is loaded that contains order data (and optionally order and message history).
-Two way chat can then take place between the customer and a support agent.
+3. A chat screen is loaded that contains current order data, order history, and message history).
+Two-way messaging can then take place between the customer and a support agent.

 ## Installation